purecloudlabs/genesys-cloud-streaming-client/doc/documentation.md

         - 'disconnected' - when the streaming service is disconnected
   - `Function handler` - handler to evoke when event is emitted

+`client.once(eventName, handler) : void` - like `on` but handler will be called only once

 #### Extensions

 > For details on implementing new extensions, see [extensions.md].

 The following extensions are currently bundled with the client:

+ - Ping (for keepalive on the socket)
+ - Reconnector (for automatic reconnecting)
  - [Notifications](notifications.md)
  - [WebRTC Sessions](webrtc-sessions.md)